Signs of Water Damage Under Kitchen Flooring

 Why does my kitchen floor feel soft near appliances?

-Soft flooring near appliances usually indicates moisture beneath the surface.
+Soft flooring near appliances often indicates moisture beneath the surface, especially if the area feels worse after appliance use.
 Dishwashers, refrigerators, and sink plumbing systems are common sources of hidden leaks.
-Continued softness typically suggests that the subfloor has absorbed water and begun to weaken.
+Continued softness may suggest that the underlayment or subfloor has absorbed water and begun to weaken.

 Does a musty smell always mean mold is present?